StevenLaczko/StevenLaczko/README.md

 - Hi, I’m @StevenLaczko.
 I recently graduated from UMBC with a BS in somputer science with a minor in math.
-I get passionate when making an idea a reality.
-- I enjoy making practical apps that get used frequently.
-My in-progress Discord bot, Boris, is primarily a vehicle for useful functions like reminders and letting people play a game of Mafia.
+- I think it would be cool if we all went back to saying *programming* instead of *developing apps*.
+- I run base Debian with AwesomeWM.
+- I am a Vim lover.
+Well, NeoVim, now.
 - You can always reach my at my email, StevenDLaczko@gmail.com